-“While there are many reasons to host a virtual press conference, reigniting growth remains a top priority for clients across sectors whose businesses have been severely impacted by the COVID-19 pandemic,” Browne said.
+“While there are many reasons to host a virtual press conference, reigniting growth remained a top priority for clients across sectors whose businesses had been severely impacted by the COVID-19 pandemic,” Browne said.
 “Virtual press conferences play a critical role in helping to drive business growth, raising awareness of your business resiliency during the crisis and driving engagement around your new offerings or latest announcement.”

 Browne acknowledges the reality of #ZoomFatigue and the importance of setting a time limit for your event.

 “It’s important to keep your virtual press conference informative, yet concise enough to capture reporters' attention,” she said.
-“A 30-45-minute window, max, is preferred for most reporters, especially if your press conference is early in the week, when many are filing deadlines."
+“A 30- to 45-minute window, max, is preferred for most reporters, especially if your press conference is early in the week, when many are filing deadlines."